kashi1230/kashi1230/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... if You See This You Already reach me just follow me ill connect with you
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ... i am not intrsted in coding just its my passion
+- ⚡ Fun fact: ... i am not interested in coding  its just my passion 😄

 <!---
 kashi1230/kashi1230 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.